 - Lift Weights

-Your body uses three times more calories to maintain muscle cells than fat cells, so by lifting some weights and packing on some muscle, you can increase your metabolic rate.
+Three times more calories are used to maintain muscle cells than fat cells, so lifting weights and packing on some muscle can increase your metabolic rate.

-Even if muscle building isn’t one of your primary fitness goals, a couple of weightlifting sessions each week can significantly increase the calories burned.
+Even if muscle building isn’t one of your primary fitness goals, weekly weightlifting sessions can significantly increase the calories burned.

 - Do some bodyweight exercises.

-Bodyweight exercises are a great way to burn calories and give your muscles a workout when you have a few minutes to spare.
-Since they require no equipment, you can do them anytime and anywhere.
-Bodyweight exercises are of high intensity and work as an excellent way to increase metabolism.
+Bodyweight exercises are an excellent way to burn calories and give your muscles a workout when you have a few minutes to spare, thereby increasing metabolism effectively.

 - Consider getting a cardio machine.